subos2008/binance-tool/README.md

 (node:1) [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
 In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.
 ```

+aha - I could break out the service that watches for executed trades. load from redis the order
+numbers and update the position held data.

 = states

 1. waiting for approx buy price